 “We had general concerns about our au pair not being focused on the kids due to texting—not knowing what is safe and what’s not safe, not knowing how to react in an emergency, bringing strangers to the house, posting private information on Facebook, drinking and driving, getting involved with drugs or bad company, etc.”

-Ultimately, managing these fears all came down delivering clear expectations.
+Ultimately, managing these fears comes down to delivering clear expectations.